 How was I supposed to answer that?

-I know what I like and what I don’t like.
+I know what I want and what I don’t want.

 It’s really that simple.